blackprogrammer234/CodingChallengeWebApplication/README.md

 - NodeJs and Express for the back-end development
 - MongoDB for the database

+Business Requirement
+- We want to create a simple nodeJS web application.
+- We will need a database.
+You can use mongoDB or any other database.
+If you want to use MongoDB, you can use https://mlab.com/
+- This will be a simple login/register application where an user can register himself (using say first-name, last-name, email, password).
+Once registered, the user can then login to the system with his email and password.
+- The code must be production ready.
+This means. o Check all edge cases (check format of email, add some requirement on password.
+Use your imagination!). o Handle duplicate email o No need to perform 2 factor authentication or reset password.
+- For front-end development, you can use any language.
+It can be a simple HTML page or any front-end framework (such as reactJS).
+- Code must be uploaded to a code repository.
+I suggest use bitbucket or github.
+You can share the link with use to review.
+- Must provide detail instruction on how to run the code.
+A readme file will work.

 ## Prerequisites

 These are the following technologies that you should already have install on your machine before running the app.